 Meeting up with Heba Abou El Eid

-Dear readers, today I bring you a young photographer from Egypt who has not just dazzled me with her simple shots, but also with her personality and delightful spirit.
+Today, I have the pleasure to introduce you to a young photographer from Egypt who has not just dazzled me with her simple shots, but also with her personality and delightful spirit.
 I have been following Heba Abou El Eid for quite a while on Twitter, till I discovered once and out of the blues that she is into the photography field as well.
 From that moment and up till now, I have been a fan of her simple shots, especially her portraits that are just as simple as ever, yet vivid with beauty and life.

 I have had this brief interview with Heba to know more about her;